 Hi, I’m Rachel.
-Rachel’s Ruminations is a travel blog focused on independent travel with an emphasis on cultural and historical sites/sights .
-I also occasionally explore other topics such as parenting, education or current issues, often from an expatriate perspective.
+Rachel’s Ruminations is a travel blog focused on independent travel with an emphasis on cultural and historical sites/sights.
+I also occasionally write about life as an expatriate.
 If you’re looking for more information about the blog, here is my media kit.

 I live in Groningen, in the northeast of the Netherlands, but come from Connecticut originally.
 I’ve lived here long enough to feel like it’s home—most of the time, at least.
 My husband, Albert, is Dutch, which is why I’m here.
 We have two kids: a daughter who isn’t a kid anymore and is a graphic designer, and a son who’s at university in Scotland.

 My regular job is teaching English and American Studies at a teacher-training college.
 I also lead teacher workshops on occasion and do some copy-writing too.
 What I especially love to do, of course, is travel, and I love the combination of writing and traveling.